jolyne-mangeot/pokemon/README.md

 # Pokémon fan-game
 Group project done as a Pygame learning course with OOP paradigm and MVC code architecture.
 Based on existing combat-focused Pokémon fangames, this work tries to offer dynamic visuals with basic yet expansable features such as fighting areas, mechanics as game-accurate as possible along with our personal take on how to make Pokémon combat more accessible.

+**Everything presented is open-source and done in an educational manner.
+All sprites, musics and sounds do not belong to us nor our organization and we do not declare any of our own property, instead crediting them to their rightful owners.**

 ## How to play